microsoft/chat-copilot/webapp/README.md

     ...
     ```
 1. Add the same URLs (with ports!) as single-page application (SPA) redirect URIs to your Azure Active Directory (AAD) application registration.
 This can be done in the [Azure Portal](https://portal.azure.com).
-1. Restart the `webapi` and `webapp` - Copilot Chat should be now running locally with HTTPS.
+1. Restart the `webapi` and `webapp` - Q-Pilot Chat should be now running locally with HTTPS.

 ## Authentication